enkidevs/curriculum/spreadsheets/functions-and-formulas/logical-functions/if.md

 ![if-example](https://img.enkipro.com/5561b64a6cb62ff33b21599c8aacb2d6.png)

-What the function outputs when its `TRUE` or `FALSE` is up to you.
+What the function outputs when it's `TRUE` or `FALSE` is up to you.
 We could've put "banana", "abgb315123ogua", or anything else.

 `IF` logical functions are good for testing if a condition is `TRUE` or `FALSE` and therefore determining if the condition we are looking for is met.